dylanconnolly/rales_engine/README.md

 * `GET /api/v1/transactions/:id/invoice` - returns the invoice associated with that transaction

 ### Finder Endpoints
 In addition to the standard routes above, you can use finder endpoints to return a single object or all of the objects that match your query parameter.
 For each resource, any of their attributes can be used as a search parameter.
 Search parameters are case insensitive.

+For example:

 * `GET /api/v1/items/find?parameters` - returns first instance of resource matching parameters
 * `GET /api/v1/items/find_all?parameters` - returns all instances of resource matching parameters

-Parameters for Items:

 Parameter | Description
 --- | ---